EdgeNet-project/edgenet-legacy-2024/docs/tutorials/deploy_edgenet_to_kube.md

 ---
 ### Install All Features of EdgeNet
+Before your installation of EdgeNet, install [cert-manager](https://cert-manager.io/docs/installation/).
+EdgeNet uses `cert-manager` to manage certificates in your Kubernetes cluster.

 First, you need to clone the official EdgeNet repository to your local file.
 Use the `cd` command to go to an empty directory you can use.
 Then use the following command to clone and go inside the EdgeNet repository.

 ```bash